RodriguesCarolina/lotto-numbers-draw/README.md

    ![View Generated Numbers](images/view-generated-numbers.png)

 ### Additional Information
+- **Number Limits**: Users are allowed to enter up to 6 unlucky numbers.
+If no new numbers are added, the application will generate lotto numbers using the ones already saved.
+- **Number Range**: The range of numbers you can enter is from 1 to 50, adhering to the common range of lotto numbers.
+- **Super Numbers**: Super numbers are generated independently and are not influenced by the unlucky numbers selected.
+- **Restrictions on Entries**: It is not allowed to add the number 0 or any special characters as unlucky numbers.
 - **No Authentication Required**: This application does not require any form of authentication, such as passwords or usernames, ensuring ease of access for all users.
 - **Visual Aids**: Throughout the application, visual cues and tooltips are provided to enhance your experience and guide you through the process of generating lotto numbers effectively.